gpaulissen/blog/_posts/2021-02-17-oracle-apex-how-to-build-4.md

 scripts for the initial setup and incremental migration scripts later on.
 For other activities I use tools that suit me better, the Unix approach.

-This utility allows you to define views.
-I do **not** use it since it gave me a lot of problems.
+This utility allows you to define views but I do **not** use it since it gave me a lot of problems.
 A simple SQL script to create the view is just enough.
 {: .notice--warning}